IBM/security-verify-reactjs-tutorial/README.md

 rm -rf node_modules
 ```

-It builds the react code.
-Next, configure the verify-sdk and deploy the service.
-Navigate to `sources/frontend-gateway-svc/` and copy the `.env.sample` as `.env`.
+The front-end(UI) code is built and creates `ui-react/build` folder.
+To configure the verify-sdk, navigate to `sources/frontend-gateway-svc/` and copy the `.env.sample` as `.env`.

-Provide the Security Verify credentials and other deloyed services URLs (noted in previous steps) in `.env` and save it.
+Provide the Security Verify credentials and the URLs of other two services (noted in previous steps) in `.env` and save it.

-On a terminal, go to the `sources/frontend-gateway-svc` directory in the clone repo folder.
+On a terminal, go to the `sources/frontend-gateway-svc` directory in the cloned repo folder.
 Run the below commands:

 ```
 oc new-project frontend